-Colorado uniquely contracts the operator certification and examination aspect of the program to a non-profit organization comprised of subject matter experts who volunteer their time and expertise.
-The contractor subcontracts daily operations to Total Events and Management Services, Inc. (TEAMS).
-TEAMS manages the Operator Certification Program office, which oversees the daily operation of the operator certification portion of the program.
+Colorado uniquely contracts the program administrative services to a non-profit organization comprised of subject matter experts who volunteer their time and expertise.
+The contracting organization is the Colorado Environmental Certification and Training, Inc. (CECTI).
+CECTI is responsible for the certification of individuals, approving applications, making recommendations regarding reciprocity requests and evaluating courses used for certificate renewals.

-Income to support the Operator Certification Program office originates from fees charged to applicants and operators as authorized by statute and Regulation 100.
-These fees cover the costs of management for this portion of the program.
-In 2015, subject matter experts volunteered nearly 3,400 hours reviewing applications and training courses, proctoring exams and completing other contractual activities.
-This is equivalent to approximately one and a half full-time employees.
+Income to support CECTI originates from fees charged to applicants and operators as authorized by statute and Regulation 100.
+In 2017, CECTI subject matter experts volunteered over 3,000 hours reviewing applications and training courses, proctoring exams and completing other contractual activities.
+This is approximately one and a half full-time employees.